Skip to main content Skip to main navigation Skip to footer content

 Instruction

-Most courses are offered Virtual Synchronous, via Zoom - NO in person meetings (exception for Field Work).
-All courses are 3 units with approximately 45 hours of instruction.
+All courses will be offered online - NO in person meetings!
+All courses are 3 units with approximately 10-12 hours of instruction per class, the rest is self paced online.

 Required Courses